OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 To configure criteria in Jira, integration needs to be created with Jira as the source system.
 Set the **Query** as per Jira JQL Format.
 For example: **Priority = "Must"**

 * To know more about JQL query in Jira refer this link: [JQL in Jira](https://confluence.atlassian.com/jirasoftwareserver0713/advanced-searching-965542847.html)
-* See the sample snippets below of how the JQL queries can be used as criteria in  {{ spaceName  }}.
+* See the sample snippets below of how the JQL queries can be used as criteria in  <code class="expression">space.vars.SITENAME</code>.

 **Criteria samples**